Kreloc/Posh-ePoAPI/README.md

 POSH-ePoAPI
 ==========

-This is a PowerShell module for working with the LANDesk Console Web based MBSDK.
+This is a PowerShell module for working with the McAfee ePo server API.

 #Instructions